-NantHealth, Inc. Condensed Consolidated Statements of Operations
+NantHealth, Inc. Condensed Consolidated Statements of Operations (Dollars in thousands, except per share amounts) (Unaudited)

 Foreign Currency Risk

 We maintain offices in the United Kingdom and have selected clients in the United Kingdom, Europe, the Middle East and Southeast Asia.
 However, due to the low volume of activity outside the United States, the foreign currency risk is minimal.
 The effect of a 10% adverse change in exchange rates on foreign currency denominated cash and payables as of September 30, 2017 would not have been material.
 However, fluctuations in currency exchange rates could harm our business in the future.